-The need for this arose when I wanted to have a menu item called “news” on a WordPress site used as a CMS.
-We all know that it’s not easy to integrate a post category into your pages menu.
+The need for this arose when you want to have a menu item called “news” on a WordPress site used as a CMS.
+It may not be easy to integrate a post category into your pages menu.
 What you could do is add a page called “news” and use a plugin to redirect the page to the category you want to show.

 <?php $displayposts = new WP_Query(); //get posts from your news category $displayposts->query('cat=5'); while ($displayposts->have_posts()) : $displayposts->the_post(); ?> <?php the_content('read more...'); ?> <?php edit_post_link('edit', '', ''); ?> <?php endwhile; ?>

 Note: If this is your first time adding code snippets in WordPress, then please refer to our guide on how to properly copy / paste code snippets in WordPress, so you don’t accidentally break your site.